GuptaManan100/GuptaManan100.github.io/src/content/bytes/welcome-to-bytes.md

 ## What You'll Find Here

-- **Distributed Systems**: Exploring the challenges and solutions in building scalable, resilient systems
+- **Distributed Systems**: Challenges and solutions for building scalable, resilient architectures
+- **High Availability**: Strategies for ensuring systems remain operational under failure and scale demands
-- **Parsers & Compilers**: Deep dives into language processing and AST manipulation
+- **Parsers & Compilers**: Language processing and AST manipulation.
-- **System Design**: Real-world architectural decisions and trade-offs
+- **System Design**: Real-world architectural decisions, trade-offs, and best practices
-- **Performance Engineering**: Optimization techniques and profiling insights
+- **Performance Engineering**: Profiling, optimization techniques, and benchmarking insights
-- **Open Source**: Contributing to projects and building tools
+- **Open Source**: Contributing to projects, tooling, and community-driven development

-## My Perspective

-As a digital nomad working with distributed teams, I bring a unique perspective on:
-- Remote collaboration in technical projects
-- Building systems that work across different time zones and networks
-- Tools and practices that enable location-independent development

-## Coming Up

-Some topics I'm excited to explore:
-- Building a distributed task queue from scratch
-- Parser combinators in Rust
-- Consensus algorithms in practice
-- Debugging distributed systems in production

-Stay tuned for deep technical content, practical insights, and the occasional war story from the trenches of software engineering!
+Dive in for deep technical content, practical insights, and the occasional war story from the trenches of software engineering.
+Let’s tackle code and scale—one byte at a time.